frescobaldi/quickly/docs/source/quicklydom.rst

 All other element types inherit of one of these four, and may bring other features.

+With the :mod:`quickly.dom` module you can:

+* Build a DOM document manually and use it to write out a well-formatted LilyPond (template) score

+* Create a DOM document from a LilyPond score, to further analyze or convert the music

+* Create a DOM document from a score, manipulate it and then write the changes back to the original text.

 Building a Document manually
 ----------------------------